 The University is a UKVI Tier 4 Sponsor.

 If English is not your first language, please check our postgraduate English language requirements.
 If your English levels don’t meet our minimum requirements, you may be interested in applying for our Pre-sessional English Language Foundation Programmes.

 Candidates apply online, sending in their supporting documents, and will be assessed on this basis by the Programme Director.
 The Programme Director or Admissions Assistant will be happy to answer any enquiries.

 When you are offered a place at the University you will be notified of the terms and conditions between the University and students on our courses of study.
 When you accept an offer of a place on the course at the University a legal contract is formed between you and the University on the basis of the terms and conditions outlined in your offer letter.
 Your offer letter and the terms and conditions contain important information which you should read carefully before accepting any offer.
 Read the admissions terms and conditions > >

-MPhil and DPhil students undertake supervised but independent research, at the end of which they submit a thesis embodying the results of that research.
+PhD students undertake supervised but independent research, at the end of which they submit a thesis embodying the results of that research.
 This thesis must demonstrate familiarity with, and an understanding of the subject, its principal sources and authorities.
 It should display critical discrimination and a sense of proportion in evaluating evidence and the judgements of others.
-A DPhil thesis must embody an original contribution to the knowledge of the discipline either by the discovery of new knowledge, or by the exercise of a new and independent critical approach.
+A PhD thesis must embody an original contribution to the knowledge of the discipline either by the discovery of new knowledge or by the exercise of a new and independent critical approach.

 Candidates spend a considerable part of their studies undertaking supervised research, at the end of which they submit a thesis embodying the results of that research.
 This thesis must demonstrate familiarity with, and an understanding of the subject, its principal sources and authorities.
 It should display critical discrimination and a sense of proportion in evaluating evidence and the judgements of others.
 The subject should be dealt with in a competent and scholarly manner.